PKU-SEC-Lab/dac-sdc-2024/_pages/evaluation.md

 True positives are when a reported object matches the type and location (IoU > 0.5) of an object from the golden data.

+Average Hausdorff Distance is used as the segmentation performance metric.

 <del>The minimum accuracy should be **TBD**, otherwise a penalty is applied.</del>

 ### THROUGHPUT